iamawumpas/Metlink-Explorer/README.md

 7. **View Your Data:**
    - Go to **Developer Tools → States** or add the sensor to your dashboard to see real-time departures, alerts, cancellations, and more.

-Each integration entry will contain a maximum of two entities.
-These represent the outbound and inbound directions for the selected route.
+Each integration entry will contain a maximum of two entities, representing the outbound and inbound directions for the selected route.

-Each entity is labelled using this format: vehicle type :: route number - route name
+Each entity is labelled using this format:
+**Vehicle type :: route number - route name**

 *Examples:*
 - Bus :: 83 - Eastbourne - Lower Hutt - Petone - Wellington
 - Ferry :: QDF - Days Bay - Queens Wharf
 - Train :: KPL - Kāpiti Line (Waikanae - Wellington)

 **Tip:**
 You can use the sensor’s attributes in dashboards, automations, and templates.
 See the table below for available attributes.

 **Note:**
-If you do not see the integration after installation, clear your browser cache and restart Home Assistant again.
+If you do not see the integration after installation, clear your browser cache and restart Home Assistant.
 <hr>

 ### Available Attributes

 | Attribute Name          | Description                                                                                          |
 |------------------------ |------------------------------------------------------------------------------------------------------|